 Specific criteria must be met in order for The Baker Act to come into play.
 This is to prevent potential abuse of the system and ensure the person that is the focus of attention does not suffer needlessly.
 The Baker Act is meant to use for a person who no longer has self-control because of poor mental health.

-The criteria for using the Baker Act includes:
+The criteria for using the Baker Act include:

 - The person is mentally ill.